Creative Commons License 2023 Volume 10 Issue 1

 The use of strictly dosed amounts of drugs containing such substances increases the indicators of natural resistance of the body (lysozyme and bactericidal activity of blood serum, phagocytic activity of leukocytes), increases the level of morphological and biochemical parameters of blood (the number of erythrocytes, leukocytes, hematocrit, ESR, hemoglobin, total protein), improves metabolism, increases reproductive function and stimulates growth [8-11].

-The liver, spleen, testes, skin, placenta, peat, estuarine mud, plantain leaves, and other components, including Aloe arborescens Milli, are used for the manufacture of such preparations.
+The liver, spleen, testes, skin, placenta, peat, estuarine mud, plantain leaves, and other components, including Aloe arborescens Mill., are used for the manufacture of such preparations.

 For example, when preparing animals for the seasonal season, many specialists intensively use such drugs to stimulate the reproductive qualities of animals.
 This improves the quality and quantity of semen produced in males and improves the quality of eggs in females.
 However, there is a fairly small number of studies on exactly how a drug or a complex of drugs affects the metabolic processes in the body, and whether the means used have a hidden negative effect on the body [12, 13].

-The genus Aloe arborescens Milli is represented by perennial tropical and subtropical plants with large thick juicy leaves.
-Aloe arborescens Milli is a large perennial plant, reaching 10 m in height in its homeland in Africa, and leaves up to 65 cm long.
+The genus A. arborescens is represented by perennial tropical and subtropical plants with large thick juicy leaves.
+A. arborescens is a large perennial plant, reaching 10 m in height in its homeland in Africa, and leaves up to 65 cm long.
 The lower part of the stem turns woody and gradually gets rid of the leaves so that the rosette of leaves remains only at the top of the shoot [14, 15].

-The leaves of Aloe arborescens Milli contain oxymethylanthraquinone – Aloe-emodin (about 2%) and other anthra derivatives – aloin, nataloin, hormonal-loin.
+The leaves of A. arborescens contain oxymethylanthraquinone – Aloe-emodin (about 2%) and other anthra derivatives – aloin, nataloin, and hormonal-loin.
 In addition, anthraglycosides, dicarboxylic acids, fatty acids, aromatic acids, vitamins, enzymes, and phytoncides are isolated from the plant.
 The chemical composition of the leaf juice is shown in Table 1 [16].

 Table 1.
-Chemical composition of Aloe arborescens Milli juice
+Chemical composition of A. arborescens juice.

 Set of compounds